dshatwell23/skyreg-dataset/README.md

 - GT_Sat_Images/: satellite reference images.
 - GT_Sat_NPZ/: satellite annotations.

 The .npz files contain the metadata needed for geo-registration, including GPS coordinates, depth, and camera parameters.
-The root directory also includes SkyReg_Lib.py for loading the dataset and a demo/ folder with basic visualization and GPS extraction scripts.
+Demo contains code to derive the per pixel GPS from the .npz files.
+More detail is shown in the README in the demo subdirectory.

 ## Download Instructions